 Spot the difference?
 It’s a small change that takes into account the fact that some tiny plots of land can actually be hugely practical in certain circumstances.
 One example of this would be a ‘ransom strip’ which could either prohibit or provide access to property with significant repurcussions for the value of said property.

 It is entirely obvious that souvenir plots in Scotland exist, then.
-If they exist, and can be uniquely identified, they can also be bought and sold.
+If they exist, and can be uniquely identified, then it is both obvious and true that personal rights can be created in respect of land.

 Indeed, this statement from Sir Geoffrey Howe in the House of Commons was made as far back as 1971: